ThomasShih/geograpy3/README.md

-<b>This entire repo is still under development and currently has only some basic functionality.
-Pull requests to fix some of the outstading Issues would be appreciated, developers of all experience level welcome. </b>
+<b>This repo is currently under development to try and include a way of grabing geography keywords or location names instaed of just countries, regions, and cities.
+All documentation are currently out of date</b>

 Geograpy3
 ========